adrianH5/python-projects/README.md

 ### database-research

-This is a python project to ingest abstracts from pubmed, and also do various
+This is a python project to ingest abstracts from pubmed, and then fine-tune/test LLMs to try to detect databases as apart of the text.

 ### sports-ml-project